pittar-demos/rhdh-build-an-idp/docs/02-dynamic-plugins.md

-# 3. Dynamic Plugins
+# 2. Dynamic Plugins and Golden Path Templates

-You have your first Golden Path Template ready to go in Red Hat Developer Hub, but it wont' work quite yet... you still need to integrate Developer Hub with Gitea for scaffolding and with Argo CD to create new Argo CD Applications!
+A basic Red Hat Developer Hub install isn't all that interesting, so let's start to make it useful by adding [Golden Path Templates]() and [Dynamic Plugins]().

 ## Enabling Dynamic Plugins